-Friday Partly cloudy.
-Medium (60%) chance of showers near the Southwest Capes, slight (30%) chance elsewhere.
-Areas of morning frost in the north.
-The chance of a thunderstorm in the southwest in the evening.
-Light winds becoming N/NE 15 to 20 km/h during the morning then tending N/NW 25 to 35 km/h during the day.
+Thursday Partly cloudy.
+Areas of morning frost.
+Medium (40%) chance of showers in the southwest, slight (20%) chance elsewhere.
+Light winds becoming N/NE 15 to 20 km/h early in the morning then tending N/NW 15 to 25 km/h in the morning.

 - observations list type

 - All observations

 - sky observations

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|

 Wind gusts of 83 kilometres per hour have slammed Port Augusta at the top of the Eyre Peninsula, as South Australia battens down for severe weather.

 Wild weather described as a "cyclone" is expected to hit South Australia this afternoon, with flood watches in place across the state.

 Major flooding will continue to affect parts of central western New South Wales well into October as inundated catchments struggle to cope with record-breaking rainfall.